 PAR FOR THE COURSE

-It’s impossible to talk about Malaysian golf courses without mentioning the Kuala Lumpur Golf & Country Club, which is regularly hailed by top golf players as being one of the most well-maintained and beautiful courses in the country.
+It’s impossible to talk about Malaysian golf courses without mentioning TPC Kuala Lumpur (formerly Kuala Lumpur Golf & Country Club) which is regularly hailed by top golf players as one of the most well-maintained and beautiful courses in the country.
 Lush nature preserves, rich with flora and fauna, enclose the two 18-hole courses in tranquil seclusion; both East and West courses have been graced by the presence of golfing stars in a long list of world-class championships such as the Sime Darby LPGA.

 The Mines Resort & Golf Club

 Golf can be a rejuvenating sport and The Mines Resort & Golf Club in Selangor is physical proof of that.
 The site of the golf course was once the world’s largest open cast tin mine, desolate and stripped of all natural resources; but thanks to dedicated rehabilitation and a year of isolation to mature, it was transformed into a splendid parkland-style course that now hosts a diverse variety of flora and fauna.
 This metamorphosis is affectionately commemorated in the naming of the two sets of nine holes: ‘Crane Nine’ and ‘Eagle Nine’.